 People ask with the best of intentions for book recommendations on indigenous agriculture, failing to realize that the nucleus of our sustainability ethic is in how we look at the world, not in specific planting or husbandry techniques A person can take indigenous methods and with the wrong worldview, destroy the whole world.Chris Newman, Indigenous Agriculture: It’s Not the How, It’s the Why

-So, instead of giving recommendations about indigenous agriculture, he recommends books that teach how to speak the language of sustainability instead.
+So, instead of giving recommendations about indigenous agriculture, he recommends books that challenge our world view and language.

 Feeding the world with organic farming

 Jamie Durie’s Groundswell is a content platform dedicated to connect people with environmental issues – and projects that aim to tackle them.